goodcleanfun/foundational/README.md

 # foundational
-A little library for commonly used Python functions
+A little library for commonly used Python utilities.

+"I'm building my own foundation"
+-- Beyoncè